fleetdm/fleet/handbook/engineering/README.md

 Before beginning the freeze, create the release candidate branch.
 [Run the first step](https://github.com/fleetdm/fleet/tree/main/tools/release#minor-release-typically-end-of-sprint) of the minor release section of the Fleet releases script to create the release candidate branch, the release QA issue, and announce the release candidate in Slack.

 After creating the release candidate branch, open the [repo settings on Merge Freeze](https://app.mergefreeze.com/installations/3704/branches/6847/edit) and populate the "Protected branch name" field with the name of the release candidate branch.
 Then, [open the repo on Merge Freeze](https://www.mergefreeze.com/installations/3704/branches/6847) and click the "Freeze now" button.
-This will freeze the selected release candidate branch branch and require any PRs to be manually unfrozen before merging.
-PRs can be manually unfrozen in Merge Freeze using the PR number.
+This will freeze the selected release candidate branch and require any PRs to be manually unfrozen before merging.
+PRs may be manually unfrozen in Merge Freeze using the PR number.

 > Any Fleetie can [unfreeze PRs on Merge Freeze](https://www.mergefreeze.com/installations/3704/branches) if the PR contains documentation changes or bug fixes only.
 If the PR contains other changes, please confirm with your manager before unfreezing.

 ### Deploy the release candidate to QA Wolf during merge freeze
-During merge freeze, we deploy the release candidate to our QA Wolf instance every morning instead of `main` to ensure that any new bugs reported by QA Wolf are in the upcoming release and need to be fixed before publishing the release.
+During merge freeze, deploy the release candidate to our QA Wolf instance every morning instead of `main` to ensure that any new bugs reported by QA Wolf are in the upcoming release and need to be fixed before publishing the release.

 Open the [confidential repo environment variables](https://github.com/fleetdm/confidential/settings/variables/actions) page and update the `QAWOLF_DEPLOY_TAG` repository variable with the name of the release candidate branch.